 - Windows cannot connect to the printer no printers were found

-If you are struggling from this problem, unable to connect to the printer, here how to get rid of this error and install the printer without any problem.
+If you are struggling with this problem, unable to connect to the printer, here is how to get rid of this error and install the printer without any problem.

 Windows Cannot Connect to the Printer

-In case of Wireless printer, Switch it ON and connect it to the Wifi network.
+In the case of a Wireless printer, Switch it ON and connect it to the Wifi network.

 Sometimes power cycling your printer can resolve the issue.
 Turn off your printer and unplug it, wait 30 seconds, plug your printer back in, and then turn the printer back on.

-Also, it’s suggested check if the user account has permission to print and manage the printer.
-To do this move to the PC where local printer installed and
+Also, it’s suggested to check if the user account has permission to print and manage the printer.
+To do this move to the PC where the local printer is installed and

 - Open Control panel.